 So, by giving you a free download, you are committing them to read a report, watch a video, or otherwise spend money with you.

-That, my friends, is the biggest key behind why squeeze pages work.
+That, my friends, is the biggest key behind why squeeze pages convert visitors to prospects.
 Sure, you have the person’s name and email address… But the true power lies in the Law of Reciprocity.

 Landing Page Setup